datagrok/dialogue/README.md

 Dialogue is composed of:

-- **Avatar:** A specification for one's online identities.
+- **Avatar:** A specification for one's pseudonymous online identities.
 The core of every avatar is a public key.
 - **Roster:** Helps you manage Avatars.
 - **Document:** A rich-text document format that enables cross-site discussions, external quotes, content-addressable storage, encryption, and signatures.
 - **Messaging:** An IM2000-inspired message delivery system wherein _message storage is the sender's responsibility_.